Camlytics supports all video sources that fall under these categories:

 Display framerate configures refresh rate of video in user interface.
 Reducing its value may improve performance in case of multiple HD channels added.

-This option does not affect video recording frame rate.
+This setting does not affect video recording frame rate.

 Reconnect after defines time in seconds, which Camlytics waits before trying to connect to disconnected camera.